 crap stuff for the theorist fans who seem to not have anything better to do, etc. The next new album Bangtan releases has a lot to live up to after Wings (and The Most Beautiful Moment in Life Trilogy too).
 But were the songs any good?
 And were the songs consistent with one another?

-How I’m arranging this is from worst to best, based on my opinion alone, and divide the songs in four sections: Bad, as in I would never listen to this song in my free time.
+How I’m arranging this is from worst to best, based on my opinion alone, and divide the songs in three sections: Bad, as in I would never listen to this song in my free time.
 Okay, as in not great or terrible, neutral, simply couldn’t cross the borders it’s between.
 And Good, as in I either like or love the song.
 Repackages are included to the original album’s ranking since they’re usually a few extra songs.

 One last thing: If you don’t like opinions that aren’t yours, or wouldn’t like it if someone were to barely talk about the actual song but whatever he or she wants to talk about, you might not like this post.